broeser/wellid/README.md

 These are the four basic steps necessary to integrate Sanitor and wellid

 1. Install the Sanitor package (composer require broeser/sanitor)
-2. Use the **SanitorBridgeTrait** _instead_ of the ValidatableTrait in all places where you'd otherwise use ValidatableTrait.
-SanitorBridgeTrait internally uses the ValidatableTrait so no functionality will be lost
+2. Use the **SanitorBridgeTrait** in all places where you need sanitized data to be validated.
+Use it additionally to the ValidatableTrait.
-3. Make sure that your classes implementing ValidatableInterface also implement \Sanitor\SanitizableInterface
+3. Make sure that those classes, which should already implement ValidatableInterface also implement \Sanitor\SanitizableInterface
 4. Make sure that these classes call $this->setSanitizer(...) somewhere before validation (e. g. in the constructor) and set a fitting sanitization filter (you can try FILTER_DEFAULT)